yugabyte/yugabyte-db/docs/content/v2.16/yugabyte-platform/create-deployments/async-replication-platform.md

 1. Click **Validate Table Selection**.

    {{< note >}}
-Note that if data on the source universe is created by restoring a backup, the same backup must be restored to the target universe before setting up replication.
-This triggers YugabyteDB Anywhere to check whether or not bootstrapping is required for the selected database and its tables.
+If data on the source universe is created by restoring a backup, the same backup must be restored to the target universe before setting up replication.
    {{< /note >}}

+YugabyteDB Anywhere checks whether or not bootstrapping is required for the selected database and its tables.
+Depending on the result, do the following:
    - If bootstrapping is not required, **Validate Table Selection** changes to **Enable Replication** which you need to click in order to set up replication:

      ![Create Replication](/images/yp/asynch-replication-332.png)